Well, I have a baby and a pram. I could do it too…couldn’t I?

 MY GREAT NOVEL (WRITTEN IN A CAFÉ JUST LIKE ROWLING)

-This is not a brilliant start.
+It was not a brilliant start.
 I had nappies, rice cakes, bum cream and wipes, but I did not have a bloody pen.
-I just asked the Costa boy if he had one I could borrow but he actually looked at me as if I was mad.
+I asked the Costa boy if he had one I could borrow but he actually looked at me as if I was mad.
 I strongly suspect he thinks a pen is a kind of Italian biscuit.
 I explained I needed to ‘write something down’ (I even mimed writing) but he just shook his head apologetically.
 Does no one use actual pens any more?

 Right here goes…